uPortal-Attic/uportal-app-framework/docs/markdown/injecting-dependencies.md

 Now that require knows about the artifact, we can now use that module in our angular configuration.
 Checkout the `my-app/main.js`.
 As you can see we are injecting marked and ngMarked, then adding the `'hc.marked'` module.

 And that should be it.
 Holler with questions, or weird edge cases.

-## After Thought
-For static applications (such as this docs page) its basically the same process.
-However, instead of adding the `bower install` to `pom.xml` you just add it to your build script.
-See `build.sh` for details.